1.1. OpenMolcas Website

 2.1.3.
 MC-PDFT On-Top Functionals

-Please use the keyword 'NoGr' (No Gradient) to avoid additional cost to compute gradients if gradients are not needed.
+In older versions of OpenMolcas, it was necessary to use the the keyword 'NoGr' (No Gradient) to avoid additional cost to compute gradients if gradients are not needed.
+This is no longer required.

 The SI-PDFT is the first MS-PDFT method developed.
 This method is described in the following reference: